Registration

 I log in to the registration application by filling in the required fields to complete my online registration.

-Please note that I must have confirmed my admission on Parcoursup or eCandidat in advance (at least one day before I register).
+Please note that I must have confirmed my admission on Parcoursup or eCandidat beforehand (at least one day before I register).

 online registration

-How do I log in to the app to register for the first time with the “Primoweb” UM?
+How do I log in to the “Primoweb” UM app when registering for the first time?

-I have all the necessary information on the home page of the registration app.
+I have the necessary information on the registration app's home page.

-I applied through Parcoursup or eCandidat.
-How do I log in to the registration portal?
-Or I’m getting a “User unknown” message.
+I went through the Parcoursup or eCandidat process .
+How do I log in to the registration application?
+Or , I’m getting a message that says “Unknown user.”
 What should I do?

 I’ll check the following points or log in with the correct credentials: